FilipMKgit/MDX2526/README.md

 To Do:<br>
 -Add equations to set up tab.<br>
 -Limit sliders to minimize number of errors.<br>
--Fix Download buttons in tab 3.<br>
 -Fix slider labels in tab 2.<br>
 -Rework text in tab 1.<br>
 -Add credits and github link on bottom of tab 1.<br>
--Space out the note and following options in tab 2 and 3.<br>
 -Make labels bigger on graphs.<br>
 -Make the graphs easy to download.<br>
 -Fix bug where switching back to light mode from dark mode keeps some labels white/invisible.<br>